SergeyBarskiy/dotnet-procstoclasses/README.md

 # dotnet-procstoclasses
-Dot net tool to generate classes from stored procedures
+DotNet tool to generate classes from stored procedures